cucumber/.github/CONTRIBUTING.md

   the LLM generate the code for you which you then edited?
 Ect, ect.
 * **You must fully understand all code.**
-  You should be able to explain what your changes do and how they interact with the greater system without the aid of AI tools.
+  You should be able to explain what your changes do and how they interact with the greater ecosystem without the aid of AI tools.
 * **You must be in the loop**.
-  Any content generated with AI must have been reviewed and edited by you (a human) before submission.
+  Any content generated with AI must have been reviewed and edited by you (a human), before you submit it to us.

 ## Project organization